 - Why does Frankfurt have so few luxury hotels, given what a financial hub it is?
 The best theory I can come up with is that it comes down to there not being huge elasticity when it comes to room rates for luxury properties in the city, along with a lack of premium leisure demand, but is there something else I’m missing?

-What do you make of Villa Kennedy closing, and the general Frankfurt hotel market?
+What do you make of these updates to Villa Kennedy Frankfurt?